UPS adds new fee up to $1 for holiday-season deliveries

 United Parcel Service Inc. said Monday it will add 27 cents for residential deliveries from Nov.
 19 to Dec.
 2 and Dec.
 17-23.
 UPS will add a fee of between 81 cents and 97 cents to overnight, second- or third-day deliveries for residential deliveries Dec.
 17-23.

-It will also add new fees for oversized packages from Nov.
+It will also add a new peak surcharge of $24 for oversized packages — if width plus length times two is more than 130 inches — and $249 for packages weighing more than 150 pounds, from Nov.
 19 through Dec.
-23 on top of regular surcharges and a peak surcharge on some international air-shipping routes.
+23. Those seasonal fees are on top of regular surcharges for large or heavy items.

+UPS will also charge a peak surcharge on some international air-shipping routes.

 During peak shipping season the Atlanta company adds airplane and truck cargo capacity, often at higher short-term rates, and hires additional seasonal employees.